dreazz97/food-recomendations/README.md

 ## Getting Started 🚀

+To get started with the Foodie Helper App, follow these steps:

-1. Clone the repository
+1. Clone the repository.
+2. Create a .env file in the root directory of the project and add the following values:
+    ```
+    REACT_APP_API_KEY= <YOUR API KEY>
+    REACT_APP_APP_ID= <YOUR APP ID>
+    ```
-2. Install dependencies with `npm install`
+3. Install dependencies with `npm install`.
-3. Start the server with `npm start`
+4. Start the server with `npm start`.
-4. Enjoy your Recipe Finder App!
+5. Enjoy your Recipe Finder App!

-Or access the link: https://dreazz97.github.io/food-recomendations
+You can also access the APP directly via this link: https://dreazz97.github.io/food-recomendations

 Enjoy! 🎉